rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

 |CB_ERROR|

-The only supported scenario for the spread operator is to spread an array or class derived from array into the rest parameter or array literal.
+|LANG| only supports the scenario in which the spread operator spreads an array
+(or class derived from an array) into a rest parameter or an array literal.
-Otherwise, manually "unpack" data from arrays and objects, where necessary.
+Otherwise, *unpack* data from arrays and objects manually, where necessary.
-All typed arrays from the standard library (e.g., ``Int32Array``) are also supported.
+|LANG| also supports all typed arrays from the standard library (e.g.,
+``Int32Array``).

 |CB_BAD|
 ~~~~~~~~

 .. code-block:: typescript

-    function foo(x : number, y : number, z : number) {
+    function foo(x: number, y: number, z: number) {
         console.log(x, y, z)
     }

-    let args : [number, number, number] = [0, 1, 2]
+    let args: [number, number, number] = [0, 1, 2]
     foo(...args)

     let list1 = [1, 2]